circuitdao/docs/docs/user-guide/vaults.md

 ## Liquidation

-If the value of the collateral in a vault drops below the liquidation threshold, a vault becomes eligible for liquidation.
-Liquidations are intended to ensure that BYC remains overcollateralized at all times.
-When a liquidation is triggered, the vault gets seized from the vault owner, and the collateral auctioned off in order to recover the debt owed to the vault.
+If the value of collateral in a vault drops below the Liquidation Threshold, the vault becomes eligible for liquidation.
+Liquidations ensure that BYC remains overcollateralized.
+When a liquidation is triggered, the protocol effectively seizes the vault from its owner, and auctions off the collateral it holds to recover the debt owed to the vault.

 For details on the liqudation process please see the [Liquidation](./liquidation) page.